civol/HDLRuby/README.md

          47,82,99,13, 5,77,2,4]).(:my_circuit)
 ```

+__Note__: Any parameters used in a type definition must also be listed when overloading operators.

-## How does HDLRuby work
+## How HDLRuby works

-Contrary to descriptions in high-level HDL like SystemVerilog, VHDL, or SystemC, HDLRuby descriptions are not software-like descriptions of hardware but are programs meant to produce hardware descriptions.
-In other words, while the execution of a common HDL code will result in some simulation of the described hardware, the execution of HDLRuby code will result in some low-level hardware description.
-This low-level description is synthesizable and can also be simulated like any standard hardware description.
+Unlike high-level HDLs such as SystemVerilog, VHDL, or SystemC, HDLRuby descriptions are not direct descriptions of hardware.
+Instead, they are Ruby programs that generate hardware descriptions.

+In traditional HDLs, executing the code (e.g., in a simulator) simulates the behavior of the described circuit.
+In contrast, executing HDLRuby code produces a low-level hardware description, which can then be synthesized or simulated like any standard HDL.

-This decoupling of the representation of the hardware from the point of view of the user (HDLRuby), and the actual hardware description (HDLRuby::Low) makes it possible to provide the user with any advanced software features without jeopardizing the synthesizability of the actual hardware description.
+This separation between:

+* the user-facing description (written in HDLRuby), and

+* the internal hardware representation (handled by `HDLRuby::Low`)

+allows HDLRuby to incorporate advanced programming features¿such as iterators, generics, and metaprogramming -- without affecting the synthesizability of the resulting hardware description.

+---

-For that purpose, each construct in HDLRuby is not a direct description of some hardware construct, but a program that generates the corresponding description.
-For example, let us consider the following line of code of HDLRuby describing the connection between signal `a` and signal `b`:
+In HDLRuby, each construct does not directly describe hardware.
+Instead, it generates a hardware description.
+For example, consider the following line:

 ```ruby
    a <= b
 ```

+This expression creates a connection from signal `b` to signal `a`.
+When this line is executed (remember, HDLRuby code runs as Ruby code), it generates an instance of `HDLRuby::Low::Connection` -- the internal object representing that hardware connection.

-Its execution will produce the actual hardware description of this connection as an object of the HDLRuby::Low library — in this case, an instance of the `HDLRuby::Low::Connection` class.
+Its execution will produce the actual hardware description of this connection as an object of the `HDLRuby::Low library` in this case, an instance of the `HDLRuby::Low::Connection` class.
 Concretely, an HDLRuby system is described by a Ruby block, and the instantiation of this system is performed by executing this block.
 The actual synthesizable description of this hardware is the execution result of this instantiation.

+More generally:

+* an HDLRuby module (`system`) is defined using a Ruby block.

+* When the module is instantiated, the block is executed.

+* The result of that execution is a complete, synthesizable hardware description in the internal `HDLRuby::Low` format.

+This architecture -- where Ruby is used to dynamically generate HDL constructs -- makes HDLRuby extremely flexible and expressive, while still producing valid, low-level HDL for synthesis or simulation

-From there, we will describe in more detail each construct of HDLRuby.
+From here, we will begin to explore HDLRuby’s core constructs in more detail.

-## Naming rules
+## Naming Rules
-<a name="names"></a>

-Several constructs in HDLRuby are referred to by name, e.g., systems and signals.
-When such constructs are declared, their names are to be specified by Ruby symbols starting with a lowercase.
-For example, `:hello` is a valid name declaration, but `:Hello` is not.
+Several constructs in HDLRuby -- such as modules and signals -- are identified by names.
+These names must be specified using Ruby symbols that begin with a lowercase letter.

+For example:

+* `:hello` -> valid

+* `:Hello` -> invalid (starts with an uppercase letter)

-After being declared, the construct can be referred to by using the name directly (i.e., without the `:` of Ruby symbols).
-For example, if a construct
-has been declared with `:hello` as the name, it will be afterward referred to by `hello`.
+Once declared, the construct is referred to by the name without the colon (`:`).
+That is, a construct declared as `:hello` will later be referenced simply as `hello`.

 ## Systems and Signals

-A system represents a digital system and corresponds to a Verilog HDL module.
-A system has an interface comprising input, output, and inout signals, and includes structural and behavioral descriptions.
+In HDLRuby, a *system* represents a digital module, similar to a module in Verilog HDL.
+A system includes:

-A signal represents a state in a system.
-It has a data type and a value, the latter varying with time.
-HDLRuby signals can be viewed as abstractions of both wires and registers in a digital circuit.
-As a general rule, a signal whose value is explicitly set all the time models a wire, otherwise it models a register.
+* An interface (comprising `input`, `output`, and `inout` signals),

+* as well as structural and behavioral descriptions of the circuit.

+A signal represents a piece of state within a system.
+Each signal has:

+* a data type, and

+* a value that can change over time.

+HDLRuby signals abstract both wires and registers:

+* If a signal's value is explicitly assigned at all times, it behaves like a wire.

+* If the value is updated conditionally or based on clocked logic, it behaves like a register.

-### Declaring an empty system
+### Declaring an Empty System

-A system is declared using the keyword `system`.
-It must be given a Ruby symbol for its name and a block that describes its content.
-For instance, the following code describes an empty system named `box`:
+A system is declared using the `system` keyword.
+It must be given a name (as a Ruby symbol or string) and a block that defines its contents.

+For example, the following code declares an empty system named `box`:

 ```ruby
 system(:box) {}